pvm-harshavardhan/school_management_system_CLI/README.md

-# <p font-size="2rem" align='center'>Student Management System CLI</p>
+# <p font-size="2rem" align='center'>School Management System CLI</p>

 ## Overview

-The Student Management System CLI is a Python-based Command-Line Interface (CLI) application that facilitates the management of student and teacher records in a MySQL database.
+The School Management System CLI is a Python-based Command-Line Interface (CLI) application that facilitates the management of student and teacher records in a MySQL database.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on records, categorized by user roles such as Admin, Teacher, and Student, with varying access permissions.
 Operations performed are logged into a database table for tracking purposes.

 ## Features